-Drainage component Advantages Disadvantages Design notes 1) they can act as both pollution and where weirs are used for spillage control, they should be designed with a notch or orifice that can readily be blocked by a sandbag in an emergency; Weirs and baffles flood control devices;2) baffles can be placed in both open channels and ditches. where baffles are used for spillage control, they should be designed so that they can readily be blocked in an emergency; where baffles are used for spillage control, the design should include at least 25 m of containment.
+Drainage component Advantages Disadvantages Design notes Weirs and baffles 1) they can act as both pollution and flood control devices; 2) baffles can be placed in both open channels and ditches. they can act as both pollution and where weirs are used for spillage control, they should be designed with a notch or orifice that can readily be blocked by a sandbag in an emergency; where baffles are used for spillage control, they should be designed so that they can readily be blocked in an emergency; 3) where baffles are used for spillage control, the design should include at least 25 m 3 of containment.